 How The City of Columbus Supports Inclusive Entrepreneurship

 My relationship with Henry Golatt, program development coordinator within the Economic Development Division of the City of Columbus’ Department of Development, began 18 years ago at a Kentucky State/University of Arkansas football game without my even knowing it.

 Now, almost two decades later, Henry and I are working together to expand the entrepreneurial ecosystem in Columbus, with a very intentional focus on Inclusive Entrepreneurship, a framework to connect the startup economy with the best available talent to achieve the greatest possible outcomes.

-Recently Henry talked with Rev1 about his vision for creating a culture of entrepreneurship in the nation’s fourteenth largest city.
+Recently Henry talked with Rev1 about his vision for creating a culture of entrepreneurship in the city of Columbus, the nation’s fourteenth largest city.

 CH: I’m a person who really believes in connections and relationships; the way our paths crossed and then aligned is one for the books.